seanballais/seanballais.github.io/about.md

 ![One of my sample arts](/static/img/about/art-sample.jpg)

 If, for reasons I cannot debug, you want track my bits and bytes, you can trace me back to the Twitters of the interwebs at [@seanballais](https://www.twitter.com/seanballais).
 If tracing, I mean, tweeting ain’t your thing, you can still reach me via my [email]({{site.url}}/contact/).
 You can also ask me questions via [Ask.fm](https://ask.fm/sfballais123).
 I also have a professional profile set up over at [LinkedIn](https://www.linkedin.com/in/seanballais).
+In conjunction with my LinkedIn profile, I also have a [Stack Overflow Careers](http://careers.stackoverflow.com/seanballais) profile.
 You can also find me on [Reddit](https://www.reddit.com/user/seanballais).
 For those people who would like to view my online portfolio, it’s hosted in [Coderbits](http://www.coderbits.com/sfballais123).

 ### What’s this website about?